nowbusking/dodotable/README.rst

 Using with Flask_
 ~~~~~~~~~~~~~~~~~

-Flask_ use Jinja2_ as the template engine.
-Like they mentioned on
+Flask_ uses Jinja2_ as the template engine.
+As they mentioned on
 document[1]_, it is one of strategy that implement ``__html__`` on every class
 inherit ``dodotable.schema.Renderable`` to convert a instance into HTML
 directly in Jinja2_.
 Re-write the example written before with Flask_.